1 Chronicles 17

 Notes

-The scene opens with David at rest -- the wars of chapters 14-16 are behind him, the ark has been brought to Jerusalem, and David is now settled in his royal residence.
-The contrast David draws is between his own house of cedar (an expensive imported wood signifying luxury and permanence) and the tent housing the ark of the covenant.
-The Hebrew יְרִיעוֹת ("curtains" or "tent-coverings") emphasizes the temporary, fragile nature of the tabernacle structure compared to David's palatial dwelling.
+The scene opens with David at rest.
+The wars of chapters 14-16 are over, the ark has been brought to Jerusalem, and David is settled in his royal residence.
+The contrast he draws is plain: he lives in a cedar house, a symbol of luxury and permanence, while the ark of the covenant remains in a tent.
+The Hebrew יְרִיעוֹת ("curtains" or "tent-coverings") underscores the tabernacle's provisional character beside David's palace.

-Nathan's immediate response -- "Do all that is in your heart" -- is a prophetic endorsement based on sound theological reasoning: if God is with the king, then the king's pious impulse to honor God must be from God.
-Yet this chapter will demonstrate that even a prophet can speak prematurely.
-Nathan's initial word was his own; God's word, which contradicts it, comes that night.
-The Chronicler includes this detail to show that prophetic authority is not located in the person of the prophet but in the word of God that comes through him.
+Nathan's immediate reply -- "Do all that is in your heart" -- sounds reasonable.
+If God is with the king, then surely the king's desire to honor God must be right.
+Yet the chapter shows that even a prophet can speak too quickly.
+Nathan's first answer is his own judgment; God's word, which corrects it, comes that very night.
+The point is not to diminish Nathan but to clarify where prophetic authority resides: not in the prophet himself, but in the word God gives him.

 Note that Chronicles uses הָאֱלֹהִים ("God") in v.
 2 where 2 Samuel 7:3 uses the divine name YHWH.
 This is part of a broader pattern in Chronicles of varying the divine names, though both are used throughout the chapter.